 What You Will Find in This Guide

-This page is your starting point in the guide in exploring body language and non-verbal signals.
-Body language is an extensive field and is constantly researched.
+This page is your starting point in this guide.
+This is an extensive field and is constantly researched.
 There is a lot to learn and as a skill, you should practice regularly until you master the art.
-Learning body language requires self-analysis, attention to detail and awareness of the latest research and studies in this field.

-Below you will find an index to a comprehensive body language guide.
-The guide is divided into a number of core articles on various aspects of body language such as improving first impressions, giving better public presentations or body language across various cultures.
+Below you will find an index to a series of comprehensive articles on various aspects of body language such as improving first impressions, giving better public presentations or variations across cultures.
 As for gestures and their interpretations, these are provided in a series of sub-articles that focus on specific behaviours or emotions.
-This will introduce you to gestures and non-verbal signals associated with a particular act such as deception or dominance, helping you to interpret gestures correctly.
+This will introduce you to gestures and postures associated with a particular act such as deception or dominance, helping you to interpret them correctly.

 You can use this guide for self-learning, or use the content to train others on the subject.
 If you are a trainer, you can also benefit from body language training materials and related products listed on the right.